kagebarton/MriscocProUI/README.md

 ## Universal RET6/RCT6 chips: G32, N32, H32, Creality 4.2.7 and 4.2.2 boards

 ### - Please read this: -
-Many Updates have been included in the most recent MriscocProUI in the **2023-June** release.<br>
+Many Updates have been included in the most recent MriscocProUI in the **2023-July** release.<br>
-H32->HC32 support is currently only in the branch **HC32-June**.
+H32->HC32 support is currently only in the branch **HC32-July**.
 You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)<br>
 #### Important Info regarding HC32:
-Not all features or options have been fully tested with this chip.
+* Not all features or options have been fully tested with this chip.
+* * <ins>**FOREWARNING**</ins>: So far everything has been working great - as normal - except there are reports of it restarting after saving with no other negative effects.
+So far, that is the only issue.
+I just wanted to give advance notice and if there is anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MriscocProUI/issues).
 <br>

 General information about the firmware and updates is located in the _Wiki_ page [What's New In This Release](https://github.com/classicrocker883/MriscocProUI/wiki/What's-New-in-this-Release). <br> Other changes and updates are [addressed here](https://github.com/classicrocker883/MriscocProUI/releases/latest) and are [addressed here](https://github.com/mriscoc/Ender3V2S1/releases/latest).